Our Favorite Trail Running Shoes

 Call for Comments

-Have any of you every run in a Scarpa shoes?
+Have any of you every run in any of Scarpa’s trail running shoes?
 If so, what did you think?
 Got any questions about the shoe?

 Do you still run any of your trail miles in a more protective shoe?